petermr/semanticClimate/abbreviation/README.md

 where X represents the page number.

-The final output is stored inside **Outcomes** folder with the name abbreviation_table in a csv ormat which represents the our output formation aftter running through the code(an easy to read and access format in csv).
+The final output is presentin the parent folder with the name **abbreviation_table.csv** in a csv ormat which represents the our output formation aftter running through the code(an easy to read and access format in csv).